Applies to: Microsoft Cloud App Security

 To set which actions or other metrics will trigger this policy, work with the Activity filters.

-Under Activity match parameters, select whether a policy violation will be triggered when a single activity matches the filters or if a violation is only detected when a specified number of Repeated activities are detected.
+Under Activity match parameters, select when a policy violation will be triggered.
+Choose to trigger when a single activity matches the filters or only when a specified number of Repeated activities are detected.

-If you choose Repeated activity, you can set Group matched activities per app.
-This will trigger a policy match only when the repeated activities occur in the same app (for example, 5 downloads from Box).
+- If you choose Repeated activity, you can set In a single app.
+This setting will trigger a policy match only when the repeated activities occur in the same app.
+For example, five downloads in 30 minutes from Box trigger a policy match.

 Configure the Actions that should be taken when a match is found.